 Agios Andreas Archaeological Site & Musuem Exhibt

 This is the newest and most modern museum of the island (open to the public since 2010).
 On display are a variety of selected findings from excavations in the region, and a wealth of print and visual material pertaining to both the Acropolis of Agios Andreas and the rest of the island (Ancient ‘Asty’ Kastro, the Sifnos mine, the ancient ‘fryktories’ (beacon towers) from prehistoric times to later antiquity.
 In 2012 the site was awarded the NOSTRA EUROPA prize, as an excellent example of conservation and the enhancement of cultural heritage.
-It is open to the public all year round on a daily basis, except for Mondays and public holidays, from 8:30 am to 15:00 pm.
+It is open to the public all year round on a daily basis, except for Tuesdays and public holidays, from 8:30 am to 15:00 pm.
 Information: 22840 31488

 Archaeological Musuem of Sifnos in Kastro

 The two-storey building in the village was constructed by the Archaeological Service in the 1970s, on a plot of land donated by Professor Georgios Maridakis.
 It was renovated by the Ministry of Culture in the early 1980s, and has been in regular operation since 1986.
 Its collections include finds from various sites on the island including: Sculptures (tombstones, statues, architectural elements etc.) from the Archaic to the Roman era (6th century BC - 1st century BC), ceramics from Kastro from the Geometric to the Hellenistic period (8th century BC - 2nd century BC), and coins.
 The most important exhibits are a floral-crowned marble headstone (4th century BC), the head of a marble female statue (4th century BC) The head of a marble kouros (mid 6th century BC), an Ionic order column capital (6th century BC), and a marble headstone (Hellenistic period).
-It is open to the public every day except Mondays and public holidays.
+It is open to the public every day except Tuesdays and public holidays.
 Information: 22840 31022

 Folklore Musuem (Apollonia)